SeoulTech-HCIRLab/IncorporatedNAS/README.md

 # Incorporated-NAS: An efficient Zero-shot proxy for light-weight NAS

-This source code is implementation of Incorporated-NAS.
+This source code is the implementation of Incorporated-NAS.
+Our paper is published in the Electronics

 ## Compare to Other Zero-Shot NAS Proxies on CIFAR-10/100

-We use the ResNet-like search space and search for models within parameter budget 1M.
+We use the ResNet-like search space and search for models within the parameter budget 1M.
 All models are searched by the same evolutionary strategy, trained on CIFAR-10/100 for 1440 epochs with auto-augmentation, cosine learning rate decay, weight decay 5e-4.
 We report the top-1 accuracies in the following table:

 | proxy              | CIFAR-10   | CIFAR-100  |